kimsooyoung/SFND_Kalman_Filter_Exercise/README.md

 Augmentation must be considered Before putting Sigma Points into process function.

 `Augmentation` means considering process noise vector.
 And this also has a non-linear effect.
+(In CTRV model, It'll be noise about acceleration and yaw acceleration)

-It can be done simply by adding noise vector to state vector.
+It can be applied simply by adding noise vector to state vector.

 See how can do that.

 ```c++